-Richland is working to establish the Capricorn Sapphire Mine as a new hub for responsibly mined blue, yellow, green and multi-coloured sapphires.
+As of 2015, Richland is establishing the Capricorn Sapphire brand as a new hub for ethically mined blue and fancy coloured sapphire from Queensland Australia.

-The Capricorn Sapphire mine is located near the town of Sapphire in Central Queensland, Australia, and mining commenced in April 2015.
-The mine lies within the well-known Queensland Sapphire Gemfields, a region that has historically been one of the biggest sapphire fields in the world, but has seen little development in terms of modern gemstone mining practices.
+The mine lies within the well-known Queensland Sapphire Gemfields, a region that has historically been one of the biggest sapphire fields in the world, but has seen little development in terms of of modern gemstone mining practices.

-A purpose-built alluvial sapphire processing plant capable of treating 200 LCM per hour is located on site .
+During the first quarter of 2015 Richland re-commissioned a purpose-built alluvial sapphire processing plant capable of treating 200 LCM per hour.
 The plant processes mined material from a JORC (2004) Measured Sapphire Resource of approximately 21.6 million grams (109million carats) of sapphires.
 The current resource is calculated based on previous exploration and mining conducted on the licences.

 The project consists of two mining leases (ML 70419 and ML70447) comprising about 490 hectares of potential sapphire-rich alluvial placers within this known gem field.